 Dynamic Video Wall Sizing

-New in this release is Sync Manager which synchronizes local videos across multiple DMPS.
+To synchronize local videos across multiple DMPs, set the Use as Video Wall to “true.”
+See Figure 1.
 This is not for multicast streaming.
-To set this feature, you’ll need to set the Use as Video Wall to “true.”
-See Figure 1.
-This tells the system to treat the DMPS in a zone or group to be part of a video wall or not.
+This tells the system to treat the DMPs in a zone or group to be part of a video wall or not.
 This means now you *can* change a video wall size from one state to another.